whittingtonu/wusite2/_posts/2015-10-26-2016-whittington-u-dates-open.md

 [School of Extreme Long Range:  ELR I-III](http://nrawc.goemerchant-stores.com/Extreme-Long-Range-I_p_92.html)

+## New in 2016: Private Group Instruction

+Whittington U will be offering private group instruction for the Precision and Defensive Academies and is open to both individual groups and company organizations.
+Whittington U Courses are great group vacation or corporate retreats for employees.

+Contact us at 575-737-8695 for more information on reserving a private course at the Whittington U!

 ## About the Whittington U:

 Whittington U is the firearms training division of the NRA Whittington Center.
 At Whittington U you will receive hands-on training from experts in the fields of defensive firearm instruction and precision, long-range shooting.
 Defensive firearm instruction is provided by the WU Defensive Academy and long-range shooting instruction is provided by the WU Precision Long Range Academy.
 Courses range from beginner to advanced.
 Each course features live fire exercises that simulate real world conditions!